-In order to validate the prediction model, the residuals should be plotted versus the run order of experiments as shown in figure 1.

-Since the residuals plot form a funnel, it that outside uncontrollable indicates factors are interfering with the experiment results.
+To validate the prediction model, the residuals should be plotted versus the run order of experiments as shown in Figure 1.
+Since the residuals plot (in Figure 1) forms a funnel, it indicates that outside uncontrollable factors are interfering with the experiment results.
 This may also indicate that some factors, which are not found to be significant by ANOVA, may in fact be significant; and those that are found to be significant may actually be insignificant.
-One way to sort out this problem is to remove the trend in residuals transforming the data and then repeating the ANOVA to see if the list of significant factors remains the same.
+One way to sort out this problem is to remove the trend in residuals by transforming the data and then repeating the ANOVA to see if the list of significant factors remains the same.
 If it does, then the analysis is correct and the prediction equation is valid, otherwise another prediction equation must be formed.

-3.5.
-Transformed Model
+3.5 Transformed Model

 The interference of uncontrollable factors will also cause the variance of the error not to be constant (as it should be).
 Not having a constant variance implicates that all results based on ANOVA are not reliable.
-To stabilize the variance

-(constant variance) a transformation to the yield is needed.
+To stabilize the variance (constant variance) a transformation to the yield is needed.
 The most common transformation to remove the funnel shape distortion is a power transformation.
 The suggested power is given by equation (2):

-$$y' = y^{x} \tag{2}$$
+$$\mathbf{y}' = \mathbf{y}^{\mathbf{x}} \tag{2}$$

-Where, y'= Transformed value of the yield and y= Original value of the yield.
+Where, y' = The transformed value of the yield and y = The original value of the yield.
 Trying several values for the power x, it was found that the best value is x = -1.5.
-Applying the transformation to the yield resulted in the yields given in table 5.
+Applying the transformation to the yield resulted in the yields given in Table 5.

-Table 5.
-Transformed values for the yield
+Table 5: Transformed values for the yield